MarinGV/InfiniteUnsplash/README.md

 ## Overview

-A project used to learn how to use API's and implement infinite scrolling
+A project created to learn how to use API's and implement infinite scrolling

 ## Technologies used